 Benefits of Poems for Kids

-Let’s look at some of the highlights of funny kids’ poems.
+Let’s look at some of the highlights of reading funny poems.

 Language Development

-Phonemic awareness is the name given to the ability to focus on specific sounds in the spoken word and manipulate those sounds to make different words (1).
-The rhymes and rhythms of poetry demonstrate how these sounds can be used in ways that are distinct from regular speech.
+Phonemic awareness is the ability to focus on specific sounds in spoken words and manipulate them to make different words (1).
+The rhymes and rhythms of poetry demonstrate how these sounds function distinctly from regular speech, helping kids grasp language nuances.

 Cognitive Development

-The repetition found in poetry helps children anticipate and recognize patterns, as well as improve their memory.
-These skills are important, not only in language, but in other academic subjects.
+The repetition found in poetry helps children anticipate and recognize patterns while improving their memory.
+These skills are crucial not only for language mastery but also for success in other academic subjects like math and science.

 Reading Skills

-Reading poetry to your child helps them learn basic poetry has a rhythm and that the sounds at the end of certain parts of a poem can rhyme.
-With this knowledge, children are able to predict what word might be found at the end of a line.
+Reading poetry to your child teaches them that text has rhythm and that words at the end of lines often rhyme.
+With this knowledge, children can predict the final word of a line.

-Guessing these words correctly helps a child to read words they haven’t previously seen written down.
-That boosts a child’s confidence in their reading ability, as well as aiding word recognition.
+Guessing these words correctly helps a child read words they haven’t previously seen written down.
+This process boosts a child’s confidence in their reading ability and aids in word recognition.

 Creative Expression

-In poetry, there is a certain degree of freedom from the rules of structure and form found in non-poetic writing.
-Children who struggle to write prose in other forms may thrive when given the opportunity to write poetry.
+Poetry offers freedom from the strict rules of structure and form found in standard prose.
+Children who struggle to write essays or stories often thrive when given the opportunity to write poetry, as it allows for more abstract expression.

 Expand Vocabulary

-Poetry can sometimes be more expressive than prose.
-By reading and creating poetry with your child you are exposing them to new ways of narrating, describing, and conveying things.
+Poetry is often more expressive than prose.
+By reading and creating poetry with your child, you expose them to new ways of narrating, describing, and conveying emotions.

-This not only expands a child’s repertoire of words, but it helps them put words together in new ways.
+This expands a child’s repertoire of words and helps them understand how to assemble language in novel ways.

 Poetry Appreciation

-Funny poems for children are an accessible introduction to the world of poetry.
-Rather than focus on the fact that they are reading a differently structured piece of writing, children see the humor.
+Funny poems for children act as an accessible gateway to the world of literature.
+Rather than focusing on the complex structure, children connect with the humor.

-Children who have the opportunity to enjoy humorous poetry are more likely to be receptive to other pieces of poetry.
+Children who enjoy humorous poetry early on are more likely to be receptive to other, more complex genres of poetry later in life.

 Expressive Skills

-Silly poems for kids are wonderful for reading aloud.
-Read them to your child using different voices and faces.
-You’ll demonstrate how facial expressions and tone of voice can convey different emotions.
+Silly poems are fantastic for reading aloud.
+Read them to your child using different voices and exaggerated expressions.
+You will demonstrate how facial expressions and tone of voice can convey different emotions, helping them develop social-emotional skills.

 How Do You Make a Funny Poem?

 What if you want to try your hand at writing funny poems yourself?
-Or perhaps you would like to help your child write their own?
+Or perhaps you would like to encourage your child to write their own?

-Here are five funny poem writing hacks that will have the words flowing in no time.
+Here are five funny poem writing hacks to get the words flowing.

-• Try limericks: Limericks are short poems with a specific five-line structure (2).
-They are a good starting point for funny poem writers because the rhythm is easy to grasp.
+- Try limericks: Limericks are short poems with a specific five-line structure (2).
+They are a fantastic starting point for beginners because the rhythm is catchy and easy to mimic.

-• Use parody: A parody is an amusing copy of an existing piece of work.
-Instead of starting from scratch you can take an existing poem and rewrite it, keeping the same structure and basic story, but with your own funny spin.
+- Use parody: A parody is an amusing copy of an existing piece of work.
+Instead of starting from scratch, take a famous poem and rewrite it.
+Keep the same structure and beat, but add your own hilarious twist.

-• Start with one word: Begin by thinking of a word that is enough to make you laugh on its own.
-Then think of words that rhyme with that word, and go from there.
+- Start with one word: Begin by thinking of a single word that makes you laugh.
+Then, brainstorm words that rhyme with it and build your stanza from there.

-• Don’t give up: Just as with anything else, writing poetry takes practice.
-Keep playing with words, rhymes, and rhythms in a freeform way and you’ll discover your inner poet.
+- Don’t give up: Writing poetry takes practice.
+Keep playing with words, rhymes, and rhythms in a freeform way.
+You will discover your inner poet in no time.

 Poems Can Be Fun